systemd/mkosi/mkosi/resources/mkosi.md

     include it in the kernel command line of every unified kernel image built by mkosi.

+    If the `none` output format is used, the outputs from a previous build are not removed, but clean scripts (see `CleanScripts=`) are still executed.
+This allows rerunning a build script (see `BuildScripts=`) without removing the results of a previous build.

 `ManifestFormat=`, `--manifest-format=`
 :   The manifest format type or types to generate.
 A comma-delimited
     list consisting of `json` (the standard JSON output format that